willnorris/imageproxy/README.md

  - `memory` - uses an in-memory cache.
 (This can exhaust your system's available memory and is not recommended for production systems)
  - directory on local disk (e.g. `/tmp/imageproxy`) - will cache images
-   on disk, limited to the size specified in the `-cacheSize` flag.
+   on disk
  - s3 URL (e.g. `s3://s3-us-west-2.amazonaws.com/my-bucket`) - will cache
    images on Amazon S3.
 This requires either an IAM role and instance profile with access to your your bucket or `AWS_ACCESS_KEY_ID` and `AWS_SECRET_KEY` environmental parameters set.

-For example, to cache files on disk, allowing up to 100MB of space:
+For example, to cache files on disk in the `/tmp/imageproxy` directory:

-    imageproxy -cache /tmp/imageproxy -cacheSize 100
+    imageproxy -cache /tmp/imageproxy

 Reload the [codercat URL][], and then inspect the contents of `/tmp/imageproxy`.
-There should be two files there, one for the original full-size codercat image, and one for the resized 500px version.
+Within the subdirectories, there should be two files, one for the original full-size codercat image, and one for the resized 500px version.

 [codercat URL]: http://localhost:8080/500/https://octodex.github.com/images/codercat.jpg